12 OTT Trends to Watch for in Over-The-Top Streaming in 2022

 The extra bandwidth will make it possible to stream 4K video.
 Expect 4K and VR (Virtual Reality) streaming to be defining features of the next 1-2 years.
 360 live streaming will also become much more possible with these new network connections.
 Overall, the streaming experience will be getting much more immersive, very soon.

 One game-changer in the immersive streaming world was the release of Facebook’s “Oculus.”
 Previously, virtual reality consoles were upwards of $2000.
 The Oculus models, however, start at $299.
 This makes it much more attainable for consumers to get their hands one of their own.

 VR technology is currently most popular among consumers, it is slowly trickling into different industries.
-These trends are likely to grow as the technology becomes more accessible.
+These trends are likely to grow as technology becomes more accessible.

 4. Media Giants Rule the Premium Market

 The premium OTT market is undergoing some tectonic shifts.
 After many years without major competition, Netflix has finally started to take a hit.

 Over the past year, media giants like Disney, HBO, and NBC have release Disney+, HBO Go, and Peacock Premium, respectively.
 Moreover, the Disney+ app was downloaded 3.2 million times in the first 24 hours it was available.

 In addition, there is an OTT streaming service from Apple TV+ and forthcoming services from AT&T and Comcast.
 Other OTT trends include a big increase in streaming services for sports.
-These services are flooding the market with premium content, making it harder for new services to compete with these established giants.
+These services are flooding the market with premium content, making it harder for new sports broadcasting services to compete with these established giants.